SeojinYoon/PsychopyExamples/README.md

 ## Installation guideline of psychopy

 To run codes, You have to install psychopy library in your computer.
 I recommend to install psychopy library using conda environment.
+If you are not familiar with anaconda, please read this article (https://conda.io/projects/conda/en/latest/user-guide/getting-started.html).

-After download this source, Please open the anaconda command line prompt(or terminal) and go to the this repository path.
+After download this repository, Please open the anaconda command line prompt(or terminal) and go to the this repository path.

 Enter this command in the anaconda command line prompt(or terminal).
 ```bash
 conda env create -n psychopy -f psychopy-env.yml
 ```
 The previous command would take much time.
-Please be patient (In my case, It took 15 minutes).
-After the command is completed, enter this command in your prompt.
+Please be patient (In my case, It took 30 minutes).
+After completed the command, enter following command in your prompt.
 If there is no error, the configuration is fully installed.

 ```bash
 conda activate psychopy